 - Capacity to place investment performance ahead of fund size and to close funds for new investment if the opportunity set narrows.

 The UND Foundation is proud to work with SEI, our outsourced chief investment officer.
-SEI has been delivering investment outsourcing solutions for more than 25 years and manages $21.2 billion on behalf of 169 nonprofit clients (as of June 30, 2016.)
+SEI has a 30 year proven track record as OCIO.
+They have been recognized as a leader in this space.
+Their record of consistent investment results is partially attributable to their skill in identifying leading independent institutional managers.
 SEI’s professionals created a custom investment portfolio designed to meet our organizational and financial goals, and the SEI solution allows us to focus on fulfilling our university's mission.